 In Yarmouth Commons Ass’n v Norwood, et al., 299 F. Supp.3d 862 (E.D.
 Mich., 2017), the United States District Court for the Eastern District of Michigan held that a prior recorded condominium lien had priority over a federal tax lien but only to the extent of the amount stated in the lien notice.

 The case involves a condominium unit within the Yarmouth Commons Condominium project.
 Defendant Pamela Norwood (“Norwood”) bought a condominium unit in March 2015 in the Yarmouth Commons Condominium project (“Condominium Unit”).
 On January 28, 2016, Yarmouth Commons Association (“Association”) recorded a notice of lien with the Macomb County Register of Deeds in the amount of $1,490.00 for unpaid assessments, exclusive of interest, costs, attorney fees and any future assessments which may become due.

 On April 6, 2015, the IRS made an assessment of past due income taxes against Norwood for the 2009 tax year she failed to pay but it was not until February 8, 2016 that the IRS recorded a Notice of Federal Tax Lien with the Macomb County Register of Deeds against Norwood’s property in Macomb County, which included the Condominium Unit.
 The Association advised the IRS that it had priority over its lien and the IRS countered that it had priority as the Association’s lien was not a security interest.

-The Association, the IRS and the Macomb County Treasurer, to whom property taxes on the Condominium Unit were also owed, attempted to resolve the question of lien priorities amongst the three.
+The Association, the IRS and the Macomb County Treasurer, to whom property taxes on the Condominium Unit were also owed, attempted to resolve the question of lien priorities among the three.
 However, no agreement was reached and the Association filed suit in the Macomb County Circuit Court against the IRS, the Macomb County Treasurer and Norwood.
 The IRS removed the case to the United States Eastern District of Michigan and filed a counterclaim against the Association and a crossclaim against Norwood for payment of the delinquent income taxes.